Taracque/ionic-plugin-callkit/README.md

 to stop the ringtone playing.

-* uuid : String = Uniquie identifier of the call.
-In case of incoming call, it is provided by the reportIncomingCall onSuccess callback.
+* *uuid: String* - Uniquie identifier of the call.
+In case of incoming call, it is provided by the `reportIncomingCall` `onSuccess` callback.

 # Call Flows: